 The new Early Years Foundation Stage curriculum has come into place from September 2021.
 As a result, we have introduced some important and significant changes to our Early Years Curriculum at St Matthew’s.
 Some of these exciting changes have been summarised below:

-- Baseline assessment of all Reception Class children will take place in the first few weeks of term
+- Baseline assessment of all Reception Class children will take place in the first few weeks of children joining the class.

 - Termly topics will be in the form of Big Questions.
-Our Autumn 1 Big Question is ‘Who am I?’
 The big questions will allow a more open-ended approach to the topic, with learning activities largely based on the children’s interests.

 - Parents and carers will be able to use Tapestry at home to document key learning moments at home, such as learning how to ride a bike or going on an outing.